yijia2413/vagrant-cascading-hadoop-cluster/README.md

 * [Multitool](http://www.cascading.org/multitool/) - Command line tool for managing large files
 * [Load](http://www.cascading.org/load/) - Command line tool for load testing Hadoop

-To make getting started as easy as possible are the setup include build tools used by parts of the SDK:
+To make getting started as easy as possible does this setup include build tools used by parts of the SDK:

 * [gradle](http://www.gradle.org/) - build tool used by Cascading and its